mohammedabdullahcs/MazePathFinder/README.md

 2. Randomize the order of all walls.
 3. Iterate through walls: if removing a wall connects two previously unconnected cells (checked via Union-Find), remove it.
 4. Result: A random spanning tree of the grid.

+> **Note:** To better demonstrate the difference between BFS and DFS, we post-process the maze by removing a few additional random walls.
+This creates **cycles** (loops) in the graph, providing multiple routes to the destination so you can see BFS find the shortest one while DFS might take a longer route.

 ### 3. Pathfinding Solvers